-With one sheet added to the resistance circuit the uncoated electrodes experienced an increase to 22.8μohm, rising approximately 10μohm most likely due to the bulk resistance of the steel.
+With one sheet added to the resistance circuit, the electrical path includes the electrode bulk resistances, the bulk resistance of the single sheet, and two electrode-sheet interfaces.
+The uncoated electrodes experienced an increase to 22.8μohm.
+The addition of a steel sheet introduced the bulk resistance of the steel and replaces the single electrode-electrode contact interface with two electrode-sheet interfaces.
+The additional resistance provided by the steel sheet has been estimated to be approximately 3.3μohm (using a resistivity of low carbon steel = $17e^{-8}$ ohm^{}m [52], and a conductor volume of $25mm^3$ for a single sheet based on contact area 2.0 times the tip face area [54]).
+The rise of approximately 10μohm was most likely due to the bulk resistance of the steel as well as the resistance of the additional interface.
 The coated electrodes decreased slightly in resistance, at 33.9μohm.
-With the zinc coating to facilitate intimate contact of the two surfaces, the resistance would experience a drop.
+With the soft zinc coating to facilitate intimate contact of the two surfaces, the resistance at the interfaces experienced a drop.
+This situation is opposite to the case of the uncoated electrode due to the rough hard surface of the coated electrode.
 The addition of the bulk resistance of the steel worked to offset the drop due to improved contact and yielded the total resistance seen.

-With two steel sheets in the circuit representing the resistance experienced during welding, the electrodes yielded an average resistance of 33.5μohm and 36.0μohm for uncoated and coated electrodes respectively.
-The uncoated electrode resistance increased approximately 10μohm again due to the bulk steel.
-The coated electrodes have approached the original resistance without any steel sheets.
+With two steel sheets in the circuit representing the resistance experienced during actual welding, with all the resistances shown in Figure 4.4.
+Average resistances of 33.5μohm and 36.0μohm for uncoated and coated electrodes respectively were measured.
+The uncoated electrode resistance increased approximately 10μohm again due to the addition of bulk resistance from the second sheet and another interface.
+The addition of interfaces evidently increased the total resistance of the uncoated electrode system.
+Smooth surfaces of the uncoated electrode face in contrast to the rough surface of the coated electrodes may have reduced the degree of asperity crushing for the uncoated electrodes have approached the original resistance without any steel sheets.
 As the bulk resistance of the steel sheets must be present, this suggests that the presence of the sheets works to reduce the poor contact resistance experienced by the rough coating.